 Traditional Chinese culture has always followed the values of kindness when dealing with people and situations, emphasizing the beauty of kindness in the heart.
-Not only is kindness admired, but the light it exudes can also lead the wicked back to their senses.
+Not only is this trait admired, but the light it exudes can also lead the wicked back to their senses.
 If evil meets evil, disaster follows.
 Only kindness can truly convert and change a person.

 Kong Yong was a civil servant of the Ming Dynasty, a native of Suzhou in the south of the Yangtze River.
 He was the 58th generation descended from Confucius’s grandson.
 He was a loyal and benevolent man.
 He served as an official for several decades with clean hands.
-One of the most legendary events for Kong Yong was when he entered rebel territory and peacefully resolved the crisis without having to go to war.
+One of the most legendary events for Kong was when he entered rebel territory and peacefully resolved the crisis without having to go to war.

 Subscribe to our Newsletter!